 Generally, credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-The Illinois Funds, the Village's state investment pool, has earned Standard and Poor's AAAm rating.
+The Illinois Funds, the Village's state investment pool has earned Fitch's highest rating (AAAmmf).